Listen to This Article:

 Most professional chefs can’t properly function in the kitchen without a coveted utility belt.
 This chef interview question is an opportunity to demonstrate your technical skills and also underscore your cooking style.

-For example, your answer might be “Since I’m always cooking innovative, plant-based dishes, I can’t live without my sharp bench scraper.”
+For example, your answer might be, “Since I’m always cooking innovative, plant-based dishes, I can’t live without my sharp bench scraper.”
+Or if you’re a molecular gastronomist, you might find yourself turning to an immersion circulator for perfectly succulent sous vide proteins.

 6. How Do You Conceptualize Menus?